Gavin Massey: Leyton Orient

 Leyton Orient signed Massey on a three-year deal from Colchester for an undisclosed fee on 8 June 2016.
 Massey said that he only had a brief conversation with manager Andy Hessenthaler but felt as though the club were ready to achieve promotion.
 He scored on his debut in a 1–1 draw with Cheltenham Town on 6 August.
-He scored a brace with two close range efforts in a 3–0 win over Stevenage at Brisbane Road ten days later.
-Despite being praised for his form by caretaker-manager Andy Edwards, he then entered a 23 game goal drought that he ended in the new year with a run of five goals in six games under new manager Daniel Webb.
-He ended the 2016–17 season with eight goals in 39 matches as the O's were relegated into the National League after finished 23rd in League Two.
+He scored a brace with two close-range efforts in a 3–0 win over Stevenage at Brisbane Road ten days later.
+Despite being praised for his form by caretaker manager Andy Edwards, he then played 23 games not scoring a goal that he ended in the new year with a run of five goals in six games under new manager Daniel Webb.
+He ended the 2016–17 season with eight goals in 39 matches as the O's were relegated to the National League after finished 23rd in League Two.
 He missed the end of the season run-in and did not feature under new manager Omer Riza after being sidelined with a hamstring injury in March.